 If they’re so big that they won’t fit through my food processor, I slice them lengthwise in fourths and remove seeds if the seeds are too big.

-If you have to buy cucumbers for this recipe, choose the long, thin European cucumber.
+If you have to buy cucumbers for this recipe, choose the long, thin English cucumbers.
 They’re very tasty and great in this salad recipe.
+They also fit in a food processor easier.

 How thick should I slice the cucumbers?

-Slice these cucumbers as thin as possible.
+Slice the cucumbers as thin as possible.
 In Germany, the cucumbers are sliced almost paper thin.
-I find it easiest to use my food processor to slice the cucumbers.
+I find it easiest to use my food processor to slice them..
 A mandoline slicer with an adjustable blade also works very well.

 Quick & Easy Greek Style Cucumber Salad Recipe